HaloTrouvaille/YOLO-Multi-Backbones-Attention/README.md

 2020.6.1
 (1) The best lightweight model——HuaWei GhostNet has been added as the YOLOv3 backbone!
 It is better than ShuffleNetV2.
 The result is as following.
 (2) Add Dorefa quantization method for arbitrary bit quantization!
 The result is as following.
 (3) And I delete the ShuffleNet and the attention mechanism.
-If you need these previous model or have any question, ***you can add my WeChat: ssswwwyyy111***
 2020.6.24
 (1) Add pruning according to NetworkSlimming.
 (2) Add distillation for higher mAP after pruning.